AakaashfromIndia/Buffon-sNeedleSimulation/README.md

 ## Buffon's Needle experiment simulation

-A Python-based interactive simulation of Buffon's Needle experiment, a classic Monte Carlo method for estimating the value of π by randomly "dropping" sticks on a lined surface.
+A Python-based interactive simulation of Buffon's Needle experiment, a classic Monte Carlo method for estimating the value of π by randomly dropping sticks of a particular length on a surface with lines separated by an interval which is of the same length as the sticks.

+The ratio of the number of sticks that touch a line to the total number of sticks tends to approach pi

 ![BuffonsNeedle - Made with Clipchamp (1)](https://github.com/user-attachments/assets/f80916db-4b57-4194-b147-b960fc5e1d53)
 <img width="1783" height="946" alt="image" src="https://github.com/user-attachments/assets/b7dd21a3-6a99-457b-a5a1-f61d2b3a9767" />

-Buffon's Needle is a probability experiment that estimates π by analyzing the likelihood of a needle crossing parallel lines when dropped at random.
+Basically, it is a probability experiment that estimates π by analyzing the likelihood of a needle crossing parallel lines when dropped at random.
 Given a stick length L and the line spacing D (with L ≤ D), the probability of a cross is 2L/πD

 ## Controls